KonduitAI/deeplearning4j/nd4j/ADRs/0004-Mapping_IR.md

 ## Serialization

 In order to persist rules using protobuf, all rules will know how to serialize themselves.
-A simple serialize() method is implemented which covers conversion using interface methods up to the user to implement which describes how to persist the protobuf representation.
+A simple serialize() and load() methods are implemented which covers conversion using interface methods up to the user to implement which describes how to persist the protobuf representation.
 This applies to any of the relevant functionality such as rules and processes.